plumvillage/newsletter/src/2024/en/articles/sr-hoa-nghiem--a-thousand-rivers-of-moonlight.md

 ## In the water of a thousand rivers, the moon appears

-The day I asked Thay to ordain as a nun, I simply thought that I wanted to become a nun because life at Plum Village was so fun.
+The day I asked Thay to ordain as a nun, I simply thought that I wanted to become a nun because life in Plum Village was so fun.
 There was nothing to worry about.
 Every day I could do sitting and walking meditation with the sangha, eat in silence, and every week I could listen to Thay’s Dharma talk.
 I didn’t need to look for a job or compete for an important position, nor did I need to think about money.
 Life was so simple and happy.
 But over time, I gradually saw clearly that the path I was on was not as simple as I thought.
 I began to have work and responsibilities assigned to me by the sangha.
 I became more worried about monastic life, because at that time, Plum Village was not as developed as it is now.
 I started thinking about how to raise money for Plum Village so that we would have enough to live by.

 I asked Thay for permission to keep bees to sell honey, because Plum Village has up to 1,250 plum trees, and every spring, they bloom and bees fill the garden.
 I also had other ideas like making spring rolls to sell at the market in the local town of Sainte Foy on Saturdays, etc. Thay shook his head, looked straight into my eyes, and said very firmly: “Don’t worry my child, just keep practicing!
 If one has virtue through their wholehearted practice, one will not lack for food.
 Instead of worrying, you should take *Transformation and Healing* as a book for your bedside table and read one chapter a day for me.”